temporalio/documentation/docs-src/concepts/what-is-a-payload-codec.md

 - [Python](https://python.temporal.io/temporalio.converter.PayloadCodec.html)
 - [TypeScript](https://typescript.temporal.io/api/interfaces/common.PayloadCodec)

-Use a custom Payload Codec to transform your payloads, for example implementing compression and/or encryption on your Workflow Execution data.
+Use a custom Payload Codec to transform your Payloads, for example implementing compression and/or encryption on your Workflow Execution data.

 #### Encryption